 Is non-surgical body sculpting safe?
 Are results permanent?

 These are minimally invasive treatments and side effects are mild.
+Some treatments have no downtime, either.
 However, it’s a good idea to review your health history when you talk with your practitioner about which treatment is best for you.

 All types of body contouring devices work best for those who have a normal body mass index (between 18.5 and 24.9).
-They do permanently destroy fat cells, Dr. Khetarpal says.
+They do permanently destroy fat cells.

 How does non-surgical body sculpting compare with liposuction?